LearnDSML/blog/_posts/2020-06-17-Recommendation-Engines-Explained.md

 - Serendipity - How surprising are the relevant recommendations?
 - Diversity - How dissimilar are the recommendations?

-[In this article](https://gab41.lab41.org/recommender-systems-its-not-all-about-the-accuracy-562c7dceeaff), Lab41 shows how they worked to quantify these metrics.

 ### 5.4.
 Validating recommendations